 Amy Olejniczak, MS, MPH

-As a public health professional and health advocate, Amy dedicates the majority of her time to ensuring that adolescents in Wisconsin are able to reach their highest health potential.
+As a public health professional and health advocate, Amy dedicates the majority of her time to ensuring that adolescents are able to reach their highest health potential.
 She earned a masters degree in Family and Consumer Communication in 2005 and a Masters of Public Health degree in May of 2010 from the University of Wisconsin-Madison.
 Amy worked for a number of years inside the health care industry where she was intimately involved in health communication and health promotion efforts before independently partnering with a number of non-profit and scientific research organizations to enhance their communications, outreach, and impact.
-Today, Amy is dedicated to her role as Associate Director of the Wisconsin Alliance for Women’s Health where acts as Director of the PATCH Program.
+Today, Amy is dedicated to her role as Associate Director of the Wisconsin Alliance for Women’s Health where she founded and directs the PATCH Program.
 Amy has been recognized for her work in this role with the 2016 Barbara A. Lange Memorial Award, the Center for Child and Family Well-being 2014 Award of Excellence, the 2013 UW-Milwaukee College of Nursing Partnership Award, a 2012 Youth Ally Award from Diverse and Resilient, and honorable mention for the 2012 Ron Biendseil Youth Worker of the Year Award.
-Amy is currently an active committee member of the Wisconsin Public Health Association, and a member of the University of Wisconsin-Madison MPH Community Advisory Committee.

 Erica Koepsel, MA